-Cortisol levels can also be affected by physical stress, emotional stress, and illness.
-This is due to the increased release of ACTH by the pituitary gland during the normal stress response.
+Cortisol levels can also be affected by physical and emotional stress and illness.
+This is due to the increased release of ACTH by the pituitary gland during the usual stress response.

-Normal results for a blood sample taken at 8 a.m. range between 6 and 23 micrograms per deciliter (mcg/dL).
-Normal values may vary between different laboratories due to different measuring techniques.
-The meaning of your test results should be discussed with your doctor.
+Standard results for a blood sample taken at 8 a.m. range between 6 and 23 micrograms per deciliter (mcg/dL).
+Many laboratories have different measuring techniques, and what’s considered standard may vary.

-- Cushing’s disease, which causes the pituitary gland to release too much ACTH due to excess growth of the pituitary gland
+- your pituitary gland is releasing too much ACTH due to a tumor or excess growth of the pituitary gland

-- tumor of the adrenal gland, resulting in excess cortisol production
+- you have a tumor in your adrenal gland, resulting in excess cortisol production

-- tumor elsewhere in the body that is involved in cortisol production
+- you have a tumor elsewhere in your body that’s involved in cortisol production

-- Addison’s disease, which occurs when production of cortisol by the adrenal glands is too low
+- you have Addison’s disease, which occurs when the production of cortisol by your adrenal glands is too low

-- Hypopituitarism, which occurs when production of cortisol by the adrenal glands is too low because the pituitary gland is not sending proper signals.
+- you have hypopituitarism, which occurs when the production of cortisol by your adrenal glands is too low because the pituitary gland is not sending proper signals

 Your doctor will go over your test with you.
 They may order more tests if they believe cortisol levels in your blood are too high or too low.